cylc/cylc-doc/src/suite-design-guide/portable-suites.rst

 Changes should be developed on feature branches so as not to affect other users of the suite.

-Site-specific changes shouldn't touch the core suite.rc file, just the relevant site include-file, and therefore should not need close scrutiny from other sites.
+Site-specific changes shouldn't touch the core flow.cylc file, just the relevant site include-file, and therefore should not need close scrutiny from other sites.

-Changes to the core suite.rc file should be agreed by all stakeholders, and should be carefully checked for effects on site include-files:
+Changes to the core flow.cylc file should be agreed by all stakeholders, and should be carefully checked for effects on site include-files:

 - Changing the name of tasks or families in the core suite may break